 Deducting Insurance Premiums For A Home Office

 Not every room with a desk counts as a home office and enables someone to write off part of their homeowners insurance premiums.
 A workspace must qualify for a home office deduction and be covered under a person’s homeowners insurance policy in order for them to write off any portion of their premiums.

-A Home Office Might Require Additional Insurance
+A Home Business Might Require Additional Insurance Coverage

 Depending on the business someone is running out of their home, a policyholder might find their homeowners insurance won’t cover the total value of the business property on site, or won’t cover the type of business they run at all.